Esscrypt/histori-docs/docs/start/gpt.md

 - Find the transaction with hash 0x47a4b2a702352e26616209be1764015dbf5b4f53510b3c92f710e899524fb4beon Polygon.

 ### Cross-Network Queries
-- Compare the latest gas price on Ethereum and Avalanche.
+- Compare the latest gas price on Ethereum versus Avalanche.

 ---